mtth/kit/README.rst

       setup but intentionally leaves you free to interact with the raw Flask, Celery and database objects.
 Some knowledge of these frameworks is therefore required.

+Flasker also comes with two optional extensions:

+  - An Authentication_ extension using Flask-Login_ and `Google OAuth2`_.

+  - An API_ extension that automatically generates endpoints for database models.

 Quickstart
 ----------